38 Aircraft Propellers

 Many propellers are currently used, from those that use just two blades to those with four or more blades, some with fixed pitch, and others with variable pitch, a selection being shown in the photographs below.
 In addition, some propellers may have swept blades, a design feature used to reduce compressibility drag loss at the tips of the propellers when the aircraft operates at higher flight speeds.
 As engine power increases, more blades (or more blade area) are needed to deliver the power to the air.
 In some cases, to prevent the propeller diameter from becoming too large, counter-rotating propellers may be used to absorb high amounts of available power from the engine shaft.

 Propellers with larger numbers of blades also tend to be relatively more efficient (when compared based on the same thrust and total blade area).
 However, the propeller’s net efficiency depends on other factors, including its operating rpm, tip Mach number, diameter, and blade pitch.
-Today, there is an increasing emphasis on obtaining lower noise from propellers, which has driven modern propeller designs (even on general aviation airplanes) to have more blades and reduced diameters with lower tip Mach numbers.
+Today, there is an increasing emphasis on obtaining lower noise from propellers, which has driven engineers of modern designs (even on general aviation airplanes) to using more blades and reduced diameters with lower tip Mach numbers.

 Momentum Theory of the Single Propeller